A Long History of Effective Advocacy…

 Implementation of the federal Affordable Care Act (ACA) has led to a sea change in health care policy.
 State laws are constantly changing as well.
-CPhA stays on top of all health care legislation—getting actively involved in dozens of legislative bills each year that have an impact on pharmacists.
+CPhA stays on top of all health care legislation –getting actively involved in dozens of legislative bills each year that have an impact on pharmacists.
 We advocate for the interests of the pharmacy profession and your patients.

 CURES & Prescription Drug Abuse

+In order to continue to improve on the CURES system and work collaboratively with our colleagues in healthcare, CPhA supported legislation which allows emergency room physicians and pharmacists the ability to access information in CURES through an integrated system.
+AB 40 (Ch.
+607, 2016) provides the ability for members of the healthcare team to have the health record of a patient, including a summary of a patient’s opioid prescription history, without taking time away from providing care to manually check CURES, providing efficiencies in emergency departments.
 The prescription drug abuse problem has also created fear for law-abiding pharmacists and threatened access to necessary medications for legitimate patients.
 As state and federal authorities clamp down on health care providers who prescribe and dispense controlled substances, we remain actively involved in legislation to protect pharmacists and ensure appropriate access to necessary medications.

-Given the extent of changes in the health care workplace, and in particular the changes in many clinics, community pharmacies, and hospitals, it is important to prevent unnecessary new workplace regulations a requirements for pharmacists.
+Given the extent of changes in the health care workplace, and in particular the changes in many clinics, community pharmacies, and hospitals, it is important to prevent unnecessary new workplace regulations and requirements for pharmacists.
 It’s no secret that the California Legislature has a penchant for passing well-intentioned but ill-advised policies.
-This past year, CPhA has stopped efforts to require all pharmacies to take back controlled substances and for all pharmacies to perform live translations of prescription drug labels into any language.
+CPhA has stopped efforts to require all pharmacies to take back controlled substances and for all pharmacies to perform live translations of prescription drug labels into any language.
 We will continue to advocate for a pharmacy practice that serves patients, but defend against overly burdensome or dangerous proposals.

 California State Budget